How To Change ECR Passport To Non-ECR (2023)

 • Employment contract from the foreign employer duly attested by the Indian Embassy or Permission letter from the concerned Indian Embassy / Consulate.

-• Challan towards deposits of prescribed fee.
+• Challan towards deposits of the prescribed fee.

 • Insurance policy Under Pravasi Bharatiya Bima Yojana (PBBY).